Features

 Blacksmith Testbox

-• deciding what Crabbox owns versus Blacksmith owns.
+• deciding what Crabbox owns versus what Blacksmith owns.

-Crabbox can use Blacksmith Testboxes as the machine backend without using the Crabbox broker.
-Select it with --provider blacksmith-testbox for one command, or put provider: blacksmith-testbox in config when a repo or machine should use it by default.
+Crabbox can use Blacksmith Testboxes as the machine backend without the Crabbox broker.
+Select it per command with --provider blacksmith-testbox, or set provider: blacksmith-testbox in config when a repo or machine should default to it.

-If you already have a Blacksmith Testbox ID, no Crabbox YAML is required:
+If you already have a Testbox ID (tbx_...), no Crabbox YAML is required:

 crabbox run --provider blacksmith-testbox --id tbx_123 -- pnpm test

-If Crabbox has already claimed a friendly slug for that Testbox, the slug works too:
+If Crabbox already claimed a friendly slug for that Testbox, the slug works anywhere an ID does:

 crabbox run --provider blacksmith-testbox --id blue-lobster -- pnpm test:changed